 To receive SSDI, a person is younger than 65.
 After the age of 65, you receive your ordinary social security retirement.
 When you apply for SSDI, you are essentially asking for your retirement money early because you are incapable of working until you are 65.

 If a SSDI recipient is disabled, the individual must receive SSDI for two years before becoming eligible for Medicare.
 Only adults over the age of 18 are eligible to receive an SSDI disability benefit, but the disabled person’s spouse and children, if they are listed as dependents, can receive auxiliary benefits, which are partial dependent benefits.
+As both of these benefits are paid out of the Social Security fund, qualification for one benefit negates eligibility for the other benefit.

 You cannot receive SSDI and Social Security retirement benefits at the same time.
 SSDI is intended specifically for people who cannot work due to injury, but who are too young to receive retirement benefits.